dfintha/barge/README.md

 - `coreutils (cat, wc)`: Used internally to count source code lines.
 - `findutils (find)`: Used internally to collect project files.
-- GNU `make`: Used internally to perform various tasks on the project.
+- `make`: Used internally to perform various tasks on the project.
 - `nasm`: Used to compile Assembly source files.
-- `clang`: Used to compile C/C++ source files, and link the executable.
+- `clang (clang, clang++, clang-tidy)`: Used to compile C/C++ source files, to link the executable, and to run static analysis on the code.
-- `clang-tidy`: Used for static analysis.
 - `git`: Used to initialize a `git`˙repository on project creation.

-On Arch Linux, the following command installs all the required packages.
+On Arch Linux, the following command installs the packages of all the required dependencies.

 `pacman -S coreutils findutils make nasm clang git`